jsabastian/group-project_1/README.md

 - Will the happiest countries have the least suicide?
 - Does GDP & Generosity correlate to happiness?
 - What predictor has the closest correlation to happiness?
-- What geo are is the happiest?
+- What geo area is the happiest?

 ### Datasets to Be Used: